 \subsection{Outline of related results}

-J. Metzger and the first-named author \cite{Eichmair-Metzer:2012} have observed that the existence of area-minimizing boundaries in asymptotically flat manifolds is related to the positioning of large isoperimetric regions.
-In particular, the authors show that, in asymptotically flat Riemannian three-manifolds, the existence of large isoperimetric regions that do not diverge is not compatible with positive scalar curvature; see \cite[Theorem 1.5]{Eichmair-Metzer:2012}.
-In subsequent work \cite[Theorem 1.1]{eichmairmetzgerinvent}, they have showed that, if $(M,g)$ is asymptotic to Schwarzschild of dimension $n \geq 3$, large isoperimetric regions are unique and geometrically close to centered coordinate balls.
-This implies, in particular, that Theorem \ref{main result 2} holds in all dimensions if $(M,g)$ is assumed to be asymptotic to Schwarzschild.
-We also note that Conjecture \ref{conjecture} has been proved by A.~Carlotto \cite[Theorem 1 and Theorem 2]{Carlottocalcvar} in the case where $3\leq n\leq 7$ under the additional assumptions that $(M,g)$ is asymptotic to Schwarzschild and that $\Sigma$ is stable with respect to asymptotically constant variations.
-In this case, Proposition \ref{flat flat} below yields an immediate contradiction once $\Sigma$ is showed to be asymptotically flat with mass zero.
-Finally, we note that the method of O.~Chodosh and the first-named author in \cite[p.~991]{CCE} has been used by C.~Li to study the polyhedron rigidity conjecture using isoperimetric regions \cites{chaoli,chaoli2}.
+J. Metzger and the first-named author \cite{Eichmair-Metzer:2012} have observed that the existence of area-minimizing boundaries in asymptotically flat Riemannian manifolds is related to the positioning of large isoperimetric regions.
+In particular, they show that, in asymptotically flat Riemannian 3-manifolds, the existence of large isoperimetric regions that do not diverge is not compatible with positive scalar curvature; see \cite[Theorem 1.5]{Eichmair-Metzer:2012}.
+In subsequent work \cite[Theorem 1.1]{eichmairmetzgerinvent}, they have shown that, if $(M,g)$ is asymptotic to Schwarzschild of dimension $n \geq 3$, large isoperimetric regions are unique and geometrically close to centered coordinate balls.
+In particular, Theorem \ref{main result 2} holds in all dimensions if $(M,g)$ is assumed to be asymptotic to Schwarzschild.